nmeri17/suphle-docs/src/docs/v1/quick-start/index.md

 Run this in the terminal
 // use same link as above

 And, voila!
-We have a reproducible, irrefutble confirmation that our very first endpoint passes in flying colors.
-Now, we are ready for the serious business -- because, in our hands lies the power to build the **next big thing.** All that is left is for us to delve deeper into getting a better understanding of the possibilities we can accomplish with Suphple
+We have a reproducible, irrefutable confirmation that our very first endpoint passes in flying colors.
+Now, we are ready for the serious business -- because, in our hands lies the power to build the **next big thing.** All that is left is for us to delve deeper into getting a better understanding of the possibilities we can accomplish with Suphle

 You can either take things easy, [sequentially](/docs/v1/modules) getting your feet wet.
 Or, you can hop right over to [routing](/docs/v1/routing) which we just perused.